ctphoenix/Python-Course-Material/chapter6.md

 In these exercises, we have prepared step-by-step instructions for you on how to prepare plots in Bokeh, a library designed for simple and interactive plotting.
 We will demonstrate Bokeh by continuing the analysis of Scotch whiskies.

 *** =instructions
-- Let's define a matrix of colors for distillery pairs that make it clear what the patterns are.
-Low correlations will be white, and high correlations will be a distinct color for distilleries from the same group, and gray otherwise.
+- Let's define a list of `correlation_colors` for distillery pairs that make it clear what the patterns are.
+Low correlations will be white, and high correlations will be a distinct color for distilleries from the same group, and gray otherwise.  `correlations` is a matrix with rows and columns corresponding to distilleries, and matrix values coresponding to the correlation of the row/column pair.
+Edit the code to define `correlation_colors` for each distillery pair to have input `'white'` then their correlation is less than 0.7.
-- Define a matrix `correlation_colors` with input `white` for each distillery pair whose correlation matrix value is less than 0.7.
-For those greater than 0.7, if they share the same whisky Group, use the corresponding color from `cluster_colors`.
-Otherwise, input `gray`.
+- `whisky.Group` is a `pandas` dataframe column consisting of distillery group memberships.
+For distillery pairs with correlation greater than 0.7, if they share the same whisky group, use the corresponding color from `cluster_colors`.
+- Otherwise, define the `correlation_colors` value for that distillery pair as `'lightgrey'`.

 *** =hint
-- A series of `for` loops and `if` conditions will work here.
+- You can index the `(i,j)` distillery pair of `correlations` using `correlations[i,j]`.
+How can you test if this value is less than 0.7?
+- You can find the group membership of distillery `i` or `j` using `whisky.Group[i]` or `whisky.Group[j]`.
+How can you test for their equality?

 *** =pre_exercise_code
 ```{python}